-Though research is fairly limited, studies have shown that TENS units can be effective for reducing inflammation.
+Though research is fairly limited, studies have shown that TENS therapy units can be effective for reducing inflammation.

 Primarily the devices are recommended by medical professionals to treat both acute and chronic pain.

 And as the Division of Inflammation and Pain Research state:

 In accordance with our Law of Pain, the origin of all pain is inflammation and the inflammatory response.

 So exactly how do TENS units help to reduce inflammation?

 A systematic review conducted in Brazil, revealed that transcutaneous electrical nerve stimulation had a positive impact on proinflammatory cytokines.

 Proinflammatory cytokines are your body’s “first responders”.
 When you have a virus or bacteria in your body, or suffer an injury, it alerts your immune system.